This Fried Egg Sandwich recipe is simple and exploding with smoky, fresh and comforting flavors. It’s breakfast, brunch or lunch!

 Toast or grill the bread and then spread each slice with the Chipotle Aioli.

 Place the bottom slice of bread on foil and place the Gruyère slices on top.
 Place this under the broiler just until the cheese melts.
 Set aside.

 In the same sauté pan where you cooked the bacon, fry the egg.
 Over medium-low heat, crack the egg into the pan, sprinkle it with salt and pepper and cook to the the desired doneness.
 Set aside.

-Add a small handful of arugula to the top of the melted cheese and top with the egg and the top piece of bread.
+Add a small handful of arugula to the top of the melted cheese and top with the egg and bacon, and the top piece of bread.